-For over forty years, the Esalen Farm and Garden has provided a holistic model of local food security and sustainability, growing organic food that sustains, heals and educates the community of people who live at and visit Esalen every year.
+For more than 40 years, the Esalen Farm and Garden has provided a holistic model of local food security and sustainability, growing organic food that sustains, heals and educates the community of people who live at and visit Esalen every year.
 The Esalen Farm and Garden exists in a landscape of constant transition and transformation.
 Our program reflects the Institute as a whole: we wear our dogmas lightly, we go with the flow, we experiment, and we constantly evolve in our practice.

 We cultivate four acres of marine terrace on land that is rough, dramatic, and majestic.
 Up to 8,000 years ago, the Esselen people inhabited and stewarded the land we now farm.
 It is our charge to ensure the health and vitality of this land for generations to come.
 In collaboration with the Esalen kitchen crew, we proudly compost nearly 500 pounds of food and green waste every day to build the fertility of our soil.